emilbayes/docs/docs/how-dat-works.md

 ## Implementations

 This covered a lot of ground.
-If you want to go deeper and see the implementations we are using in the [Dat command-line tool](https://github.com/maxogden/dat), go to the [Dependencies](ecosystem) page
+If you want to go deeper and see the implementations we are using in the [Dat command-line tool](https://github.com/maxogden/dat), go to the [Dependencies](ecosystem) page.